mikebarkmin/react-to-everything/README.md

 ### ES6

 This boilerplate is all about ES6.
 Everything is written with new ES6 features.
 Tests ...
 ES6, Source Files ...
 ES6, Gruntfile ...
 ES6, Webpack Config ...
 ES6.
 So keep moving with Javascript and use ES6.
-I love it <3.
+I love it :heart:.
 Here you can read about how you have done something with Javascript and how you do it with ES6.
 [Use ECMAScript 6 Today](http://code.tutsplus.com/articles/use-ecmascript-6-today--net-31582)

 # How to get started?